 Design is not in-your-face art always.
 It is usable, subtle and sometimes undefinable.
 In simple words, I can say that good design is often “invisible”.
-To be clear, invisible design is not related to adding transparencies or layers or some hidden meaning to web design project.
-It is about developing highly user oriented designs that work visually and functionally.
-This is something I got to hear quite a number of times when I started as a young designer in web design Brisbane.
+To be clear, invisible design is not related to adding transparencies or layers or some hidden meaning to a web design project.
+It is about developing highly user-oriented designs that work visually and functionally.
+This is something I got to hear quite a number of times when I started as a young graphic and web designer in Brisbane.
 If you are supposed to “decorate” the canvas, you are over-designing it.
 The best design that really makes a site work, is invisible.

 Why Is Invisible Design Important To Understand?